KSP-TaxiService/CommNetPeek/README.md

 ##Introduction

 CommNet Peek is a debugging plugin for Kerbal Space Program that adds a button to every probe and command module.
-This little button launchs a dialog and displays some underlying information about the CommNet network.
+This little button launches a dialog and displays some underlying information about the CommNet network.
 A player can read this CommNet data whenever s/he feels like during a play session.

-(**Work in progress**) Additionally, the plugin also implements the concept of a signal radio that obeys the phsyical rule of the light speed.
+(**Work in progress**) Additionally, the plugin also implements the concept of a signal radio that obeys the physical rule of the light speed.
 Any command issued to an active vessel will be delayed before it can be in effect.

 ##Features